$311 Find Cheap Flights from Washington, D.C. to Switzerland - Compare and Save

 The average price of all round-trip flights from Washington, D.C. to Switzerland clicked on KAYAK for each day over the last 12 months.

-When flying from Washington, D.C. to Switzerland, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
-For your return to Washington, D.C., you’ll find the best rates on Thursdays and the most expensive ones on Fridays.
+When flying from Washington, D.C. to Switzerland, you should consider leaving on a Monday and avoid Thursdays if you are looking for the best rates.
+For your return to Washington, D.C., you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.

 How far in advance should I book a flight from Washington, D.C. to Switzerland?